 Step 5: Click Continue.

 This is where you’ll get a dialogue to choose your caption/subtitle file type.
 If you chose SRT, grab that file and upload it.
-Once uploaded you’ll see the below screen but with a huge list of all your subtitles and the start/end time of each one.
+Once uploaded, you’ll see the screen below, but with a huge list of all your subtitles and the start/end times for each one.

 It’s as easy as that once you’ve done the hard work in your video editing software or transcription software.
-Everything’s done for you on YouTube or any other video hosting platform you want to use the video file on.
+Everything’s done for you on YouTube or any other video hosting platform on which you want to use the video file.

 Step 6: Click the Publish button.

 That’s it!
-You can now see your subtitles for the English language (or your default language) in your video.
-You can also add other languages if you translated your video and have a file for that language.
+You can now see your subtitles for English (or your default language) in your video.
+You can also add other languages if you have translated your video and have a file for that language.

-YouTube also creates automatically transcribed subtitles but they aren’t that great and their tool is a little funky to work with.
-Providing your own file means you can upload your video and subtitles anywhere you’d like conveniently.
+YouTube also creates automatically transcribed subtitles, but they aren’t great, and their tool is a little funky.
+Providing your file means you can conveniently upload your video and subtitles anywhere you’d like.

 Into Vimeo